WuChaobo125/dailyPull/README.md

 go run main.go

-<-dummy diary->
+Work & Study Log Generator
 --------------------------

-Enter option: 0 for todolist; 1 for time based diary
+Choose type(0 or 1): 0 for todolist; 1 for time based diary

-->0
+->1
+Enter the start date to be generated
 Enter year:
 ->2020
 Enter month:

-->2
+->1
 Enter date:
 ->1

-Enter period:

-->200
+Enter period(how many days to be generated)
+->366
 Your note is generated.